Our New York Payroll Tax Attorney Will Work to Protect Your Business

-Payroll Tax Lawyer in NYC Defends Against Forcible IRS Collection Actions
+Payroll Tax Lawyer in NY Defends Against Forcible IRS Collection Actions

 Our New York tax law firm is experienced in defending businesses and individuals against forcible collection actions related to unpaid payroll taxes.
 We also have extensive experience in assisting clients with establishing affordable tax payment plans to get them back on track with the IRS and avoid being assessed with the expensive trust fund recovery penalty or TFRP.

 In many cases, the IRS will try to impose a trust fund recovery penalty when payroll taxes are not paid in a timely way.
 What is the TFRP?
 The IRS considers payroll taxes to be trust fund taxes because businesses hold their employees’ money “in trust” until they make federal deposits.
 If business owners fail to file or pay these taxes, they may be subject to the trust fund recovery penalty, which can be a very large amount of money depending on the tax liability.
 The TFRP can be assessed against one or more people responsible for collecting and paying payroll taxes for companies.

 If you have received a letter from the IRS that the trust fund recovery penalty is going to be assessed against you, do not wait to get legal help.
 You have a 60-day window in which to appeal the penalty.